Active Receivership Cases Closed Cases What is an SEC Receiver? Contact Us

 Criminal Charges against the Defendants

-On August 22, 2007, the United States Attorney filed an Indictment against Donald F. Neuhaus, Kimberly A. Snowden, and several others who participated in the fraudulent investment scheme by selling policies or issuing non-existent bonds.
+On August 22, 2007, the United States Attorney filed an Indictment against Donald F. Neuhaus, Kimberly Snowden, and several others who participated in the fraudulent investment scheme by selling policies or issuing non-existent bonds.

 Lawsuit by the SEC and Appointment of Receiver